 - It takes less time for participants and your team.

-- The goal of a baseline is to get an overall read of the user’s experience, so there isn’t as strong a need to follow up with questions on specific areas of interest that a moderated test would provide.
+- The goal of a baseline is to get an overall read of the user’s experience.
+This reduces the need for moderated follow up questions on specific areas of interest.

-- The product is live, so users can quickly go through the experience independently without needing the possible guidance or context necessary with a prototype.
+- The product is live, so users can efficiently and independently go through the experience.
+They don’t require the same guidance necessary with a prototype.

 - You will get more candid, potentially unexpected responses from participants as they go through the end-to-end experience on their own.